COMMON QUESTIONS FROM CLIENTS

 One effect of the virus is that we have been seeing an increase of notices sent out to our clients by the IRS and GA Department of Revenue.
 The majority of the penalties that have been charged are incorrect.
 To get the IRS to correct their mistake Dan has to respond to each notice individually.
 To do this, we must mail in some documents to have the IRS adjust your account.
 Oftentimes, a human representative does not receive or process these documents before another automated notice is sent to you.
 Due to the virus and staffing issues they are running about three months behind, and this is why you may continue to receive notices.
 Since there is record of our response, there shouldn’t be any collection activity.
 They will eventually process the documents we send, and you will be contacted by them when it is cleared.
 Unfortunately, calling the IRS is virtually impossible at this time with it taking multiple hours of phone calls to speak to a representative, so our only option is to mail in our response.

 I RECEIVED A NOTICE/PENALTY LETTER, WHAT DO I DO NOW?

-Notify us of the notice by filling out this form or via fax (770-594-7406), and we will submit documents for correction if needed.
+Notify us of the notice via email or via fax (770-594-7406), and we will submit documents for correction if needed.
 After we submit the documents we unfortunately, have to play the waiting game until it is processed.